International date line in Judaism: Practical rulings

 In practice, the conventional International Date Line (or another mid-Pacific line near it) is the de facto date line under Jewish law, at least for established Jewish communities.
 The communities of Japan, New Zealand, Hawaii, and French Polynesia all observe Shabbat on local Saturday (i.e., Friday night until Saturday night).
 No known Jewish community observes Shabbat on a day other than local Saturday.

+However there are those in Hawaii who celebrate Kabbalah Shabbat on a Thursday evening.

 However, that practical conclusion is reached in two different ways, resulting in somewhat different practice patterns in each case.

 Following local custom/There is no fixed date line.
 As noted above, according to this point of view, Shabbat is simply observed on the date previously established as Shabbat by the local community—uniformly, local Saturday—without any need for any further observance.
 This appears to be the default practice for residents of such places as Japan, New Zealand and Hawaii.
 At minimum, it is difficult to find evidence of other practices by residents of those areas.

 Establishment of a date line by a majority among three halakhic positions.
 The travelers' guide of the Star-K kosher supervision service, compiled according to the rulings of its rabbinic administrator, Rabbi Moshe Heinemann, uses the following approach, which is also cited by others.
 According to this approach, the first three numbered sections above constitute three valid, parallel, halakhic rulings.
 Shabbat is consequently fully observed on whichever day is consistent with the majority view among those opinions (two out of three).
 However, out of respect to the minority view of the third ruling, and with an eye toward not desecrating Shabbat, Torah-level prohibitions are to be avoided on the day consistent with the minority view, although that day is otherwise considered a weekday.
 According to this rule, practice is as follows: